Blue by ADT vs. Frontpoint

 One Key Difference: Monitoring

-The real difference between the security systems, though, has to do with monitoring.
-Frontpoint offers only 24/7 professional monitoring, while Blue by ADT offers a choice between professional monitoring and self-monitoring.
+The real difference between the security systems has to do with monitoring.
+Frontpoint offers only one option for 24/7 professional monitoring, which costs $49.99 per month, while with ADT Self Setup, you can go with basic professional monitoring ($24.99 per month) or add cloud video storage and video verification.

 FYI: Technically speaking, you can self-monitor a Frontpoint security system.
 You just won’t have access to Frontpoint’s mobile app for remote arming and disarming, video streaming, and notifications.
 You can read all about this in our full Frontpoint review.